rifkifi/Agile-HW-Design-RNG/ReadMe.md

 # ChaCha (Bernstien):

-The Port List for Chacha contains input enciphered text and output ciphered text(and its implementation), but with they are commented out, as they are not required by the scope of the project.
+The Port List for Chacha contains input enciphered text and output ciphered text(and its implementation), but with they are commented out, as they are not required by the scope of the project.Chacha also works on little endian where as chisels Unit works on Big endian.

-Chacha also works on little endian where as chisels Unit works on Big endian.
 The output is tested on 3 distant test vectors from IETF(Internet Engineering Task Force).

 -**Port List**